Fujicolor Natura 1600 Film Review

 Exposing Natura 1600 for best results.

-Natura 1600 is an expensive, disappearing film.
-It has incredible potential as a fast colour emulsion that can not be duplicated in colour and grain quality by pushing other colour emulsions.
+Natura 1600 is an expensive and fairly rare film to find.
+It has incredible potential as a fast, fast-grained colour emulsion at box speed (or even faster when pushed).
 And so, to get your money’s worth, I suggest you follow the following exposure tips:

 1. Assume 6 stops of dynamic range or less.
 For best results, use a light meter you are familiar with and a camera you trust.

 2. Pick scenes with relatively low contrast.
-For example, fog is an excellent contrast-reducing natural phenomenon; well-lit indoors and studio settings can work well.
+Fog is an excellent contrast-reducing natural phenomenon; well-lit indoors and studio settings can also work well.
 In daylight, choose evenly lit scenes where deep shadows are minimal.

 3. Consider over-exposing your Natura by ½ or 1 stop.
 This may help you minimize the shaded regions that tend to produce large grains while taking advantage of the C-41 exposure tolerance.
-However, you should keep your over-exposures in check as this film isn’t as flexible as some other colour emulsions.
+However, you should keep your overexposures in check as this film isn’t as forgiving as some other colour emulsions.

 Point #3 is notably addressed in Fujifilm’s namesake Fujifilm Natura S cameras, which would compensate your exposures by +2 stops in dark settings.